🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 plt.plot(times, total_thicknesses_time, linewidth=2, color='#f5576c')

-plt.xlabel('Treatment Time [min]', fontsize=12)
+plt.xlabel('Treatment time [min]', fontsize=12)

 plt.ylabel('Total thickness [μm]', fontsize=12)